pbastide/integrated_phylogenetic_models/wnv_prediction/README.md

-# Get PhyML from GitHub with tag "WNV_predictions"
+# Predicting WNV dispersion

+Get PhyML from GitHub with tag "WNV_predictions".
 Compile `test` (rename to `predict`) and run the following: `python3 ./predict_cleanup.py`.
 Alternatively, you may use the code below:

 ```
 ./predict -u ./2000/WNV_2000_phyrex_tree_ibm.txt --xml=./2000/WNV_phyrex_2000.xml 2000 1999 0.2 > ./2000/raw_predict